Predicting Future Job Applicants

 No, this isn’t a pitch for the newest HR psychic hotline.
-This is a simple process you can use to identify someone who has the skills and the qualifications to be, say, a bank teller, but they haven’t even thought of it yet.
+This is a simple process you can use to identify candidates who have the skills and the qualifications to be, say, a bank teller, but they haven’t even thought of it yet.

 Watch a quick video below to learn how you can better predict your future job applicants!

-Just follow these 5 simple steps to predict future jobs:
+Just follow these 5 simple steps to predict future job applicants:

 1. Find resumes and LinkedIn profiles of people currently doing the job you are hiring for.

 In the case for this first step, we are talking about a bank teller.
 Start by taking your current bank tellers resumes or find some resumes on a larger database like Linkedin or Indeed.com and study them.

 2. Look at the job that they had right before their job as a bank teller.